 8 Women’s Fashion Trends that Never Go Out of Style

 I know you’ve seen a list like this before.
 But sometimes a timely reminder about the trends we can cling to in this fickle old world of fashion – can be just what the doctor ordered.
-These are some of my fashion favourites that are in my wardrobe, in some form or another, year in and year out.
+These are some of my favourite fashion trends that are in my wardrobe, in some form or another, year in and year out.

 The Plain White T-Shirt